sharetribe/flex-docs/src/docs/operator-guides-listings/requiring-approval-for-new-listings/index.md

 </extrainfo>

-While waiting for approval, your listing isn't visible to other users on the marketplace.
-This means they won't be able to see or interact with your listing until it's been approved.
+While waiting for approval, the listing is only visible to the listing author.
+It does not appear in search and cannot be used to start a new transaction until it's been approved.

-A noticeable feature will be a banner at the top of your listing page (6).
-This banner signals that your listing is "pending approval."
-This message is a reminder for you, and is not visible to other users.
-It simply means that your listing is in the process of being reviewed by the admin.
+A noticeable feature will be a banner at the top of the listing page (6).
+This banner signals that the listing is "pending approval."

 <extrainfo title="Step 6: Banner indicating that the listing is awaiting approval">